Little Myanmar

 Verdict: A Michelin Bib Gourmand Burmese Kitchen That Earns Every Visit

 Picture a tiny East Village storefront on a winter Saturday morning, the kind of place where the menu is longer than the room suggests and the family running it clearly has a point to prove.
 Little Myanmar at 150 E 2nd St is exactly that.
 The verdict: book it.
-For under $30 a head, this family-operated Burmese restaurant — holding a 2024 Michelin Bib Gourmand — delivers the kind of cooking that makes you rethink how much you need to spend on dinner in New York City.
+For under $30 a head, this family-operated Burmese restaurant; holding a 2024 Michelin Bib Gourmand; delivers the kind of cooking that makes you rethink how much you need to spend on dinner in New York City.
 If you are exploring Burmese cuisine for the first time, or if you already know the category and want a reliable East Village address, this is where to go.

 Portrait

 Husband and wife Thidar Kyaw and Tin Ko Naing, along with their daughter Yun Naing, run Little Myanmar as a genuine family operation.
-The room is small, the hospitality is warm, and the menu is considerably more ambitious than the price point implies.
+The room is small, the hospitality is warm, the menu is considerably more ambitious than the price point implies.
 Burmese cooking is sometimes reduced to a footnote in conversations about Southeast Asian food in New York, but Little Myanmar makes the case that it deserves its own chapter.
-Myanmar sits at the intersection of Chinese, Indian, and Southeast Asian culinary traditions, and the menu here reflects that breadth honestly, oxtails, coconut, samosas, and noodles appear alongside salads and curries, each dish tracing a different border influence.
+Myanmar sits at the intersection of Chinese, Indian, Southeast Asian culinary traditions, the menu here reflects that breadth honestly, oxtails, coconut, samosas, noodles appear alongside salads and curries, each dish tracing a different border influence.

 The Michelin Bib Gourmand designation, awarded in 2024, is the right credential for this restaurant.
 The Bib Gourmand category is specifically for restaurants that offer good cooking at a price the guide considers reasonable, it is not a consolation prize, it is a precision classification.
 Little Myanmar fits the category exactly: the food is technically serious and the cost stays accessible.
-A Google rating of 4.2 across 276 reviews reinforces that this is not a venue coasting on novelty.

 On the flavor side, the kitchen leads with bold seasoning and generous portions that work for sharing.
 The tea-leaf salad, a Burmese standard known as laphet thoke, delivers the fermented funk and pleasantly bitter edge that the dish is built around.
-The Burmese pancake arrives crunchy, filled with vegetables and toasted sesame seeds, and serves as a practical starting point for the table.
+The Burmese pancake arrives crunchy, filled with vegetables and toasted sesame seeds, serves as a practical starting point for the table.
 The house-made roti with potato curry is a richer, creamier option that earns its place as a near-mandatory order.
 The kaut swe thoke, a yellow noodle salad with tender noodles in curry sauce and chicken, is another consistent performer.
 Across the menu, flavors are direct and portions are sized for sharing rather than solitary dining.

 The weekend brunch angle is worth thinking through.
-Little Myanmar's format, a menu built around salads, soups, curries, and shared plates, translates well to a late-morning or midday table.
+Little Myanmar's format, a menu built around salads, soups, curries, shared plates, translates well to a late-morning or midday table.
 The price range stays at $$, making it a practical choice when you want something more interesting than a standard brunch format without committing to a three-hour tasting menu.
 For food-focused visitors to the East Village looking for a morning or early-afternoon meal that goes somewhere different, this is a stronger option than most of what surrounds it on this block.

-In terms of breadth, the menu spans athokes (Burmese salads), soups, paratha chicken, and multiple curry preparations.
+In terms of breadth, the menu spans athokes (Burmese salads), soups, paratha chicken, multiple curry preparations.
 That range is unusual for a restaurant of this size.
 Most small family-run spots narrow the menu to manage kitchen complexity; Little Myanmar does the opposite, using a wide menu to demonstrate how much Burmese cooking can contain.
 For an explorer-minded diner, someone who books restaurants to understand a cuisine rather than to check off a trend, that ambition is the main reason to visit.

 Compare this to the Burmese options available elsewhere in the country: Burmatown in Corte Madera and Teni East Kitchen in San Francisco represent the West Coast's strongest entries in the category.
 In New York, Little Myanmar currently holds the Michelin credential, which gives it a clear lead in the local competitive set.
 For anyone building an itinerary around New York's dining scene, see our full New York City restaurants guide, our New York City hotels guide, our New York City bars guide, our New York City wineries guide, and our New York City experiences guide.